 - A guilty plea or conviction of any DUI California offense charge will be able to be found in any future background checks, which can negatively affect a person’s job and personal life in both the present and the future for many years to come.
 A driver’s criminal record will also show up on a computer of the police departments throughout California and other states, which could cause extra problems when pulled over again in the future.

 - Even for a first-time offense conviction for DUI, it typically will carry a driver’s license suspension from several months to a year on average.
-Additionally, even while a person is still going to court and the case is still in progress, if proper help is not obtained early enough after an arrest with a skilled CA lawyer, a person can still lose their license at the first court appearance for the DMV Administrative License Revocation Hearing.
+Additionally, even while a person is still going to court and the case is still in progress, a person can still lose their license at the first court appearance for the local DMV Administrative License Revocation Hearing.

 - Another costly penalty for California DUI charges is the ignition interlock device requirements which is now usually ordered to get installed in a person’s car.
 Actually, the DUI interlock is becoming so common now for all DUI offenders in every state, one of the first questions many drivers ask after an arrest is “will I have to get an ignition interlock in my car for a first offense in California?”
 The answer is, that unless the charges can be won in court, a person will most likely be required to install the interlock device in their vehicle.
 How long of time it will be required for can vary, depending on the severity of the offense and other details about the arrest.
 It is important to first understand exactly what the device is, and how it works.
 The ignition interlock is a type of car Breathalyzer, and it periodically will test a driver’s breath to see if any alcohol is detected.
 If the device detects any alcohol on a driver’s breath, it will automatically turn off the vehicle and report the readings to notify the court.
 If that happens or if it is tampered with, a driver can face a much longer license suspension, fines, and even extra jail time.
 The ignition Interlock device, or “car Breathalyzer” as it is also sometimes referred to, is part of the strict first offense penalties to allow a driver in California to drive under limited conditions after a DUI offense.

-Beyond just the mandatory consequences and penalties under 2016 DUI California first offense laws, any type of conviction for driving under the influence is considered a criminal offense, which will likely lead to serious limitations of future job and career opportunities, difficulty being allowed to travel to other countries, as well as being force to deal with the negative stigma and consequences from it being found in any standard background check.
+Beyond what to expect under California first offense DUI laws in every local jurisdiction of the state, any type of conviction for driving under the influence is considered a criminal offense.
+This consequence will likely lead to serious limitations of future job and career opportunities, difficulty being allowed to travel to other countries, as well as being force to deal with the negative stigma and consequences from it being found in any standard background check today and beyond 2023.

 4 Best Ways How We Can Help After A First Offense DUI With What Happens Next

-Soon after an arrest, there is much that can be done can to help prevent a drivers license suspension when a person has failed a breath or blood test, and been charged with a DUI offense in CA. Getting the proper professional legal help in enough time by having an experienced local DUI lawyer review the arrest circumstances online through us, can make all the difference between the full costs and penalties of a first offense conviction, and avoiding the consequences entirely.
+It is essential to know what happens when you get arrested for DUI in the state of California, and expert free legal advice and local online DUI lawyer chat is available to immediate help.
+This is especially since there is much that can be done can to help prevent a drivers license suspension when a person has failed a breath or blood test, and been charged with a DUI offense in CA. Getting the proper professional legal help in enough time by having an experienced Board Certified local DUI lawyer review the arrest circumstances online through us, can make all the difference between the full costs and penalties of a first offense DUI conviction, and avoiding the consequences entirely.

 1. Question the Accuracy of the Breathalyzer or Blood Test Results